cristhoper/hsmm-pi/README.md

 FAQ
 ====

-A list of frequently asked questions can be found on [our wiki](https://github.com/urlgrey/hsmm-pi/wiki), at the [FAQ page](https://github.com/urlgrey/hsmm-pi/wiki/FAQ).
+A list of frequently asked questions can be found on [this wiki](https://github.com/cristhoper/hsmm-pi/wiki), at the [FAQ page](https://github.com/cristhoper/hsmm-pi/wiki/FAQ).